 01 The business must have been established before March 13, 2020.

 Why, you might ask?
 This was around the time that COVID-19 began to truly affect the United States economy, so again, while we are all grateful for pandemic-inspired business pop-ups like seamstresses and delivery services, the Main Street Lending Program is really meant for those who were already up and running before the economy took a hit.

 02 The business must not be on the list of businesses that aren’t eligible for Small Business Administration (SBA) loans.

-as well as for other SBA loans in general.
+as well as for other small business administration loans in general.
 Some examples of ineligible businesses include but are not limited to: non-profits, life insurance companies, private clubs and businesses which limit the number of memberships for reasons other than capacity, and businesses principally engaged in teaching, instructing, counseling or indoctrinating religion or religious beliefs.

 A note for non-profits: the reason non-profit organizations are ineligible is because the metrics used to underwrite the Main Street Lending Program loans aren’t set up to be able to properly evaluate the finances of non-profit organizations.
 The good news is that the federal government does acknowledge the hard work that a lot of non-profit organizations have been involved in during the pandemic and are reportedly working on a non-profit-specific aid program.